 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Sinemet:

-Store Sinemet at room temperature, between 59 and 86 degrees F (15 and 30 degrees C), in a tightly closed container.
+Store Sinemet at 77 degrees F (25 degrees C).
+Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Sinemet out of the reach of children and away from pets.